wharton/chef-jbossas7/README.md

-# wharton-jboss-eap6
+# chef-jbossas7

 ## Description

-Installs/configures Red Hat JBoss Enterprise Application Platform 6.
+Installs/configures JBoss AS 7 or Red Hat JBoss Enterprise Application Platform
-Automatically can create standalone instances or a secure and complete JBoss domain setup.
+6. Automatically can create standalone instances or a secure and complete JBoss domain setup.

 ## Requirements